6 Things Almost All Writers Get Wrong When Self-Editing

 5. They don’t cut out the clutter

 Every word in your document must be there for a reason.
-If it doesn’t give essential information or move the story forward, it’s just cluttering things up.
+Beautifully chosen words won't matter if they don't give essential information or move the story forward, it’s just cluttering things up.

 Look at your work and see if you can find clutter.
 Let’s look at an example: